 Not many travelers know that Sintra is also popular for yet another sweet delicacy called the queijada.
 Apparently, this soft cheesecake was once the favorite dessert of the Portuguese king.
 You’ll find queijadas at Casa Piriquita as well as Queijadas da Sapa.

-End your day at Quinta da Regaleira
+End your Sintra Day Trip at Quinta da Regaleira

 Quinta da Regaleira facade